 SOFTWARE TO BE USED

 For the course, we will mainly use R, which is the industry standard for statistical learning and provides functions for most of the methods.
-We will compliment R processing capabilities with Tableau visual reporting capabilities.
+We will complement R processing capabilities with Tableau visual reporting capabilities.
 Tableau is a popular and friendly BI and reporting tool widely used in the industry.
 Other software will be addressed in the course to give the participant a holistic view of statistical learning.

 LABS and DATASETS